swiftjsoneditor/PublicDocuments/SwiftJSONEditor-TreeScripting.md

 - Gather information & export to external text files
 - Extract structures & create new project nodes with selected data

-JSON structure is simple Tree structure, however when represented in Swift JSON Editor, JSON objects are translated to JavascriptJsonNode class objects.
-JavascriptJsonNode scripting class offers several methods and functionality and is represented in regular tree structure with parent / children relationship. **Inside scripting functions JavascriptJsonNode class is used insted of JSON javascript.**
+JSON structure is simple tree structure, however when represented in Swift JSON Editor, JSON objects are translated to JavascriptJsonNode class objects.
+JavascriptJsonNode scripting class offers several methods and functionality and is represented in regular tree structure with parent / children relationship. **Inside scripting functions JavascriptJsonNode class is used insted of javascript JSON representation.**

-### Scripting Classes
+### All Scripting Classes

 | Name | Represents | Description |
 |----|----|----|